leehanchung/btc_dash/btc_predictor/README.md

 # Predictor Design

-To support multiple different sources of data and multiple different ways of modeling, we designed  two template classes: BaseDataset and BasePredictor.
+To support multiple different sources of data and multiple different ways of modeling, we designed  two template classes: BaseDataset and BaseModelHandler.

 We extend BaseDataset template for a particular data source and use start_time, end_time, and resolution to characterize the data.

 Modeling can be done using any modeling library of choice.

-We then uses the BasePredictor template to bridge models and data together.
-The BasePredictors have the basic `train`, `eval`, `predict`, `load`, and `save` methods.
+We then uses the BaseModelHandler template to bridge models and data together.
+The BaseModelHandlers have the basic `train`, `eval`, `predict`, `load`, and `save` methods.

 # Deployment
 We deploy BTC Predictor machine learning model to AWS Lambda via AWS SAM CLI.